-We love it when our clients let us use our own photography in our website work, so our office mascot, Murphy, gets top billing on our latest web project for VetMEDResearch.
-The company helps animal health companies reach veterinarians and hospital staff for research projects through surveys and focus groups.
+Our office mascot and tennis ball manager, Murphy, gets top billing on the home page of our latest web project for VetMEDResearch.
+As the largest verified veterinary research panel in the U.S., VetMEDResearch helps animal health companies reach veterinarians and hospital staff for research projects through surveys and focus groups.
 Over 3,000 verified panel members participate in the research for pharmaceutical companies, food and nutrition companies, pet service and product companies, as well as allied advertising and marketing research firms.
 Murphy approves.

 June 8th, 2016

 We designed a new logo, business cards and coffee mugs for the talented folks at BigBear, Inc. BigBear is a software design, engineering, and platform development company providing solutions for federal and commercial companies to process massive amounts of complex data.

 Consistent with the BigBear product and theme, the logo was designed as a large wrap-around imprint on the oversized mugs.
 Check out BigBear’s website at www.bigbear.io.

 Now that’s the way to manage your brand.

 (Special thanks to Diane and Jerry at LG Creative Promotions/Progressive Graphics for the mug production:-)

 We thoroughly enjoyed working with the super-talented team at Land Planning Solutions (LPS) to create their new responsive website.
 LPS provides land development services, civil engineering, residential design and landscape architecture services to Virginia and North Carolina.
 Their talent and expertise as well as passion for their work is very inspiring!
 Special thanks to the always wonderful Ellen McBride for copy and editing and our fave programming guru, Matt Conkle at Cova Services.

 May 13th, 2015